-pwPD are at risk for malnutrition. pwPD should be regularly followed up for malnutrition by the clinicians, particularly those with high risk factors associated with disease characteristics like dysphagia.
-In addition, the common treatment plan of PD should include a nutritional consultation with a dietary regime.
+In conclusion, pwPD are at risk of malnutrition.
+PwPD should be regularly followed up for malnutrition by clinicians, particularly those with high risk factors associated with disease characteristics such as dysphagia.
+In addition, the common treatment plan for PD should include a nutritional consultation with a dietary regime.